HunterThueson/spellbook/README.md

 # spellbook

 A good wizard knows how to write many different kinds of spells.
-A great wizard knows she should only have to write it once.
+A great wizard knows they should only have to write it once.

 `spellbook` is a library of useful programming constructs written by myself (Hunter Thueson).
 Its primary purpose is to help me quickly add commonly-used functionality (such as `-h` and `--help` flags) to my own code.
 This library is not intended to